Practical guides for real screenshot workflows.

 Record the current tab, watch the REC badge, stop and edit from the extension, trim, frame, and export a local WebM.

-Best for product demos, bug clips, support walkthroughs, and changelog videos.How to annotate screenshots in Chrome — arrows, highlights, and when to use each
+Best for bug reports, documentation, design review, and archiving.How to annotate screenshots in Chrome — arrows, highlights, and when to use each

 Which annotation tool fits each situation, how to keep annotations clear, and the most common mistakes that make annotations work against you.